Strategy

 • 24+ hours: Window closing, story becomes yesterday's news

-Let's look at startups that nailed newsjacking and the coverage they earned:
+Let's look at startups that nailed leveraging emerging narratives and the coverage they earned:

 When Silicon Valley Bank collapsed in March 2023, fintech startups that offered banking alternatives saw their moment.
 Brex's CEO was quoted in major outlets within hours, positioning their product as the solution.
 Mercury's founder thread on Twitter got picked up by TechCrunch.
 These companies didn't create the news — they rode the wave.